 Instead of using shellfish as the raw material, GlucosaGreen®’s starting material is glucose.
 The glucose is derived from an easily available vegetable source; non-GMO corn.

 From here, there is a fermentation process and the technology very efficiently transforms glucose into glucosamine – GlucosaGreen®!

 Advantages of GlucosaGreen®

-GlucosaGreen® only generates 10 metric tons of waste water to produce 1 metric ton of Glucosamine HCl, or approximately only 2% of shellfish derived Glucosamine waste.
-This small amount is easily treated in our facility for environmental protection.
+GlucosaGreen® only generates 1 metric ton of wastewater to produce 1 metric ton of glucosamine HCl, or approximately only 0.2% of the amount of wastewater generated in the process of making shellfish-derived glucosamine.

-Shellfish GlucosamineCurrently, nearly all the global supply of glucosamine is derived from shellfish.
-However, this model has many disadvantages and deep-rooted deficiencies.
+Much of the global supply of glucosamine is derived from shellfish.
+However, this has many disadvantages and deep-rooted deficiencies.

 To produce 1MT of Glucosamine HCL, you need: